Skip to navigation Skip to content

 Ask for:

-• Supporting evidence from employer(s) or other authorities of the family's past and proposed movements, and
+• supporting evidence from employer(s) or other authorities of the family's past and proposed movements, and

-• If the relocation of the family involves the placement of the majority of their belongings in storage, a statement from the storage company verifying this
+• a statement from the storage company, if the relocation of the family involves the placement of the majority of their belongings in storage

 Deemed isolated, claim in anticipation of a change in family's circumstances that would make student eligible for AIC later in the year